Sequent calculus: Relation to standard axiomatizations

-Sequent calculus is related to other axiomatizations of propositional calculus, such as Frege's propositional calculus or Jan Łukasiewicz's axiomatization (itself a part of the standard Hilbert system): Every formula that can be proven in these has a reduction tree.
+Sequent calculus is related to other axiomatizations of classical propositional calculus, such as Frege's propositional calculus or Jan Łukasiewicz's axiomatization (itself a part of the standard Hilbert system): Every formula that can be proven in these has a reduction tree.
 This can be shown as follows: Every proof in propositional calculus uses only axioms and the inference rules.
 Each use of an axiom scheme yields a true logical formula, and can thus be proven in sequent calculus; examples for these are shown below.
 The only inference rule in the systems mentioned above is modus ponens, which is implemented by the cut rule.

 The system LK

 This section introduces the rules of the sequent calculus LK (standing for Logistische Kalkül) as introduced by Gentzen in 1934.

-A (formal) proof in this calculus is a sequence of sequents, where each of the sequents is derivable from sequents appearing earlier in the sequence by using one of the rules below.
+A (formal) proof in this calculus is a finite sequence of sequents, where each of the sequents is derivable from sequents appearing earlier in the sequence by using one of the rules below.